-To help you better understand your options, we've teamed up with the experts over at CMME, one of the UK's leading free online mortgage brokers.
+To help you better understand your options, we've teamed up with the experts over at CMME, one of the UK's leading online mortgage brokers.
 They've shared their overview of the different Help to Buy schemes, from shared ownership to equity loans, to help you decide if they're right for you:

 The Shared Ownership scheme can help you to get onto the property ladder by allowing you to purchase part of a house and then pay rent on the percentage you don't own at a reduced rate.
 Your local housing association will own the other bit of the property so you'll pay the rent to them.

 Under the scheme, you can usually purchase between 25 – 75% of a property.
 You then have the option to buy more of the house in the future, so you can slowly work your way up to owning the full value of the house.

 In England, you are eligible to purchase a home through the Shared Ownership scheme if your household earns £80,000 a year or less (£90,000 or less in London).
 If you are a first-time buyer, you used to own a home but can’t afford to buy one now, or you are a shared owner looking to move, you could be eligible.

 It’s worth remembering that, under shared ownership, although you’ll only own a percentage of the property, you’ll still be required to pay all the maintenance costs.

 In December 2015, the government launched a Help to Buy ISA designed to help first-time buyers save for a deposit.
 Under the scheme, the government will boost your savings by 25%, up to a £3,000 cap.
 So, for every £200 you save, you will receive a government bonus of £50.